sagemath/trac_to_gh/Issue 913.md

 # Issue 913: real_roots code fails if polynomial obviously has no roots

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/913

 Original creator: cwitty